Last Updated on October 23, 2023 by Dave Schoenbeck

 Have you ever felt like you hate your boss?
 Anyone who’s worked more than one job in their lifetime can say they’ve had some horrible bosses at some point.
 When you think about what made you hate your boss, chances are some pretty specific criteria come to mind.

 No surprise, a big reason employees were unhappy at work was that they perceived their boss to be an incompetent leader.
-Hiring and promoting the wrong people was a big one—this is the mark of a weak leader and creates a system where weak leaders populate the top tiers at a company.
+Hiring and promoting the wrong people was a big one—this is the mark of a weak leader and creates a system where weak leaders populate the top tiers of a company.

-The way a leader delivers criticism can go a long way towards making you hate your boss, especially if you’re already unhappy in your job.
+The way a leader delivers criticism can go a long way toward making you hate your boss, especially if you’re already unhappy in your job.
 Employees reported dissatisfaction when their managers focused more on their weaknesses than their strengths, a common issue that leaders must overcome.

 Worse, most employees also reported that their boss did not set clear expectations, didn’t provide proper direction, and didn’t effectively communicate with them.
 You’d hate your boss, too, if your objectives were never explained!

 As a boss, you must set clear goals for your employees and give them all the tools they need to reach them.
 Otherwise, a project’s failure is your fault.

 Are you worried your employees might secretly hate you?
 Do any of these factors ring alarm bells in your mind?
 It doesn’t have to be that way.
 Please fill out my contact form, and let’s talk on video call about improving your leadership skills and reputation.

 - Why Should I Read The 7 Habits of Highly Effective People? - November 30, 2023